Registration Process: Application Form “Tips”

 - I have a middle name, it is on my valid ID but:

 - It is too long to fit, can I shorten it?
-NO – but you can use the CORRECT middle initial that matches your middle name on your valid ID.
+YES – but you can use the CORRECT middle initial that matches your middle name on your valid ID.
+Please keep in mind that is in the best interest of the 329 Card holder that their 329 card match their valid ID exactly.

 - I want to leave it off, can I?
-NO – it is in the best interest of the 329 Card holder that their 329 Card exactly match their valid ID.
+YES – but it is in the best interest of the 329 Card holder that their 329 Card exactly match their valid ID.

 - Can I use my initials instead?
 YES – if you have a middle name or multiple middle names you may use your initials but the initials must match the first letter of your middle name(s).